1974 World Series: Oakland Athletics

-The Oakland Athletics, at the height of their dynasty as the "Swingin' A's", had consistently matching their on-field heroics with locker-room meltdowns and intra-squad theatrics for the American League.
+The Oakland Athletics, at the height of their dynasty as the "Swingin' A's", had consistently matched their on-field heroics with locker-room meltdowns and intra-squad theatrics for the American League.
 After yet another banner year (Catfish Hunter won 25 games, Reggie Jackson knocked in 105 runs, and Billy North stole 54 bases), the team seemed to be winning more attention for its dysfunctional communication patterns than for its superior lineup.
 Hunter was threatening to file for free agency in 1975 if owner Charles O. Finley didn't come through with back pay Hunter claimed he had coming.
 Traumatized former second baseman Mike Andrews was considering legal action for the shabby treatment he received in the previous year's World Series.
 Teammates Rollie Fingers and Blue Moon Odom had gotten into a fistfight.
-And the Series-winning manager of the previous year, Dick Williams was long gone, having had one personality clash too many with the A's front office.
-Despite all the melodrama, the A's won the pennant for the third straight year, the first time a team had done so since the 1960-64 New York Yankees.
+And the Series-winning manager of the previous year, Dick Williams was long gone, having had one personality clash too many with the Athletics front office.
+Despite all the melodrama, the Athletics won the pennant for the third straight year, the first time a team had done so since the 1960-64 New York Yankees.
 They had dispatched the Baltimore Orioles in a four-game ALCS.
 Notwithstanding the off-field troubles, between the lines they were fundamentally sound, had strong pitching, and combined speed and power.

 Los Angeles Dodgers

-Los Angeles won 102 games, boasted the best team ERA in the National League, and led their league in runs scored.
+Los Angeles won 102 games, boasted the best team ERA (2.97) in the National League, and led their league in runs scored (798).
 Steve Garvey hit .312, Jimmy Wynn knocked in 108 runs, Bill Buckner hit .314 in one of the best years of his career, Davey Lopes stole 59 bases, Andy Messersmith won twenty games, and Don Sutton won nineteen games.
 Walter Alston was in his 21st year as manager of the club.